indrekots/indrekots.github.io/_posts/articles/2017-06-18-whats-new-in-java-9-streams.md

 ## Summary

 `takeWhile` and `dropWhile` are new additions to the Streams API introduced in Java 9.
 In ordered streams, they *take* or *drop* the longest contiguous sequence of elements from the stream based on the given predicate.
 However, in unordered streams, their behavior is nondeterministic.
-They're free to *take* or *drop* an arbitrary subset of elements.
+They're free to *take* or *drop* any arbitrary subset of elements.